GraphWalker/graphwalker.github.io/content/cli/cli-online.md

 * --model, -m <br>
 The model, as a graphml file followed by generator with stop condition.<br>
 This options can occur multiple times.<br>
+This options is only valid for `-s RESTFUL`, it will not work with `-s WEBSOCKET`.

 * --port, -p<br>
 Sets the port of the service